TIME TO READ: 3m

 By installing LED lights in your swimming pool, you’ll see greater savings in your electricity bills.

-LED pool lighting is renowned for its durability lasting for well over 20,000 hours.
+LED pool lighting is durable, with well over 20,000 hours of power.
 Quality LED brand names can last for 10 years or more.
 This will reduce for those lower cost products.

 With the lamps lasting for longer than other light fittings, LED products typically require fewer replacements as they contain tough diodes.
 That means, you’ll be spending more time enjoying your well-lit pool and less time maintaining it.

 LED lights are available in a variety of colours which gives you the ability to create visual effects to set the mood.
 Highlighting features of your pool can be achieved through the quality of light and the even, deep glow that LED lamps permit.
-These lights can be changed at the touch of a button.
+Change the light at the touch of a button.

 Unlike halogen lights, LED lamps can be automated with most models offering an optional remote control.
 Most will also have integrated smartphone apps for those who prefer a more tech-savvy experience.